cfware/peer-cluster/README.md

 ### Install @cfware/peer-cluster

-This module requires node.js 12 or above with support for ESM modules.
-This has only been tested/used with `esm`.
+This module requires node.js 13.2.0 or above.
+This is only tested with native ES modules.

 ```sh
 npm i --save esm @cfware/peer-cluster